 Whether you’re camping, on a hike, or even taking a break on a long trail run, stopping to sit quietly in nature can be really profound, and might even improve your running.
 In this article, we discuss the benefits of meditating outdoors, offer up tips and provide some practices to try when you’re outdoors.
 You may also want to read our tips for doing yoga outdoors to make the most out of your practice.

 Is it good to meditate outside?

 Though a lot more research needs to be done to understand why and how meditation works, the studies so far on its benefits are persuasive.
 The National Center for Complementary and Integrative Health has listed research indicating meditation for pain relief, high blood pressure, digestive disorders, anxiety, depression and more.
 Then there’s the benefits of spending time in nature, which we’ve previously discussed in articles on forest bathing and green exercise.

 So can we just assume that combining the two is even better?
 Perhaps.
-The National Library of Medicine (opens in new tab) published a review and meta-analysis on the effects of nature-based mindfulness practices – or meditating outdoors and focusing on your surroundings – and found it to be moderately superior to mindfulness conducted in non-natural settings.
-The review pointed to both biological benefits, such as exposure to immune-boosting antigens and better air quality as compared to indoor environments, as well as subtler benefits, such as a natural environment providing “fascinating objects” to focus your kind on.
+The National Library of Medicine published a review and meta-analysis on the effects of nature-based mindfulness practices – or meditating outdoors and focusing on your surroundings – and found it to be moderately superior to mindfulness conducted in non-natural settings.
+The review pointed to both biological benefits, such as exposure to immune-boosting antigens and better air quality as compared to indoor environments, as well as subtler benefits, such as a natural environment providing “fascinating objects” to focus your mind on.

 Tips for meditating outdoors